 - Clean and dry your hands and your insertion site before inserting your sensor.

-- Wash your hands with soap and water, not gel cleaners, and then dry them before opening the sensor package.
-(If your hands are dirty when you insert the sensor, you may get germs on the insertion site and get an infection.)
+- Please wash your hands with soap and water, not gel cleaners, and then dry them before opening the sensor package.
+(If your hands are dirty when you insert the sensor, you may get germs on the insertion site and infection.)

 - Clean your insertion site with alcohol wipes to prevent infections.